- Elegant body

 Optional are two dozen sensors that handle everything from self-parking to long-range radar to a surround-view camera system.

-The IIHS calls the A7 a Top Safety Pick, but notes that even its best headlights -- the automatic high-beam LEDs available on the Premium Plus trim -- are just “Acceptable.”
+The IIHS calls the A7 a Top Safety Pick, but notes that even its best headlights—the automatic high-beam LEDs available on the Premium Plus trim—are just “Acceptable.”
 The optional HD Matrix lights with their advanced laser functions fitted to the range-topping Prestige provided “Poor” coverage in the insurance industry-funded agency’s evaluations.
-Maybe they weren’t worth all of the hurdles Audi had to jump through to sell them in the U.S.

 2020 Audi A7